On 11 May the Government released their Covid-19 recovery strategy:

 - Garden waste collection is currently suspended to prioritise rubbish, clinical waste and household recycling collections.

-- All Household Waste Recycling Centres are closed.
+- All Household Waste Recycling Centres have now reopened.

 - Hampshire Trading Standards are maintaining a list of Coronavirus related scams https://www.hants.gov.uk/News/240320scamsadvice